unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 7 (2,900 XP)

 **_Bound_**.
-The shield guardian is magically bound to an amulet.
+The shield guardian is bound to an amulet.
 As long as the guardian and its amulet are on the same plane of existence, the amulet’s wearer can telepathically call the guardian to travel to it, and the guardian knows the distance and direction to the amulet.
 If the guardian is within 60 feet of the amulet’s wearer, half of any damage the wearer takes (rounded up) is transferred to the guardian.

 **_Regeneration_**.
 The shield guardian regains 10 hit points at the start of its turn if it has at least 1 hit point.

-**_Spell Storing**_.
-A spellcaster who wears the shield guardian’s amulet can cause the guardian to store one spell of 4th level or lower.
-To do so, the wearer must cast the spell on the guardian.
-The spell has no effect but is stored within the guardian.
-When commanded to do so by the wearer or when a situation arises that was predefined by the spellcaster, the guardian casts the stored spell with any parameters set by the original caster, requiring no components.
-When the spell is cast or a new spell is stored, any previously stored spell is lost.
+**_Tek Storing**_.
+A tekcaster who wears the shield guardian’s amulet can cause the guardian to store one tek skill of 4th level or lower.
+To do so, the wearer must cast the tek skill on the guardian.
+The tek skill has no effect but is stored within the guardian.
+When commanded to do so by the wearer or when a situation arises that was predefined by the tekcaster, the guardian casts the stored tek skill with any parameters set by the original caster, requiring no components.
+When the tek skill is cast or a new tek skill is stored, any previously stored tek skill is lost.

 **Actions**